sudokud/reactrouterframework-cloudflare-unocss-starter/README.md

 ## Styling

-This template comes with [Tailwind CSS](https://tailwindcss.com/) already configured for a simple default starting experience.
-You can use whatever CSS framework you prefer.
+This template comes with [UNOCSS](https://unocss.dev/) already configured for a simple default starting experience.

+you can switch to tailwindcss anytime you want
 ---

 Built with ❤️ using React Router.